Ajax23/PoreAna/docs/_sources/density.rst.txt

 ``Finished frame 2001/2001...``

-The calculation of the density profile is done using the calculation function
+The calculation of the density profile is done using the bins function

 .. code-block:: python

-    dens = pa.density.calculate("output/dens.obj")
+    dens = pa.density.bins("output/dens.obj")

 ``Density inside  Pore = 0.100 #/nm^3 ;  12.941 kg/m^3``